bradgrantham/rosa/application-development.md

 ### Build Requirements

 Building `rosa-emu` requires SDL2 development libraries with CMake configuration to find the SDL libraries and headers.
 For MacOS, MacPorts and Homebrew provide an `sdl2` package.
 For Debian-derived Linux distributions, try `libsdl2-dev`.
-On Windows one may have to download a CMake SDL2 development package, create a  directory using `-DSDL2_DIR=...` .
-See https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/ for more information.
+It probably won't build on Windows yet, but in any case one may have to download a CMake SDL2 development package, create a  directory using `-DSDL2_DIR=...`; see https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/ for more information.

 ### Example commands for cloning, configuring, and building `rosa-emu`: